1agentilperret/computerscience20/docs/_sources/Python/Overview/QuickOverview.rst.txt

     for counter in range(10):
         print(counter)

-Notice that the loop above repeats 10 times, but begins counting at 0, so the last number is a 9.
+Notice that the loop above repeats 10 times, but begins counting at 0, so the last nombre is a 9.
 We can control the for loop even more by passing two arguments, like this:

 .. activecode:: for_loop_intro_2
     :nocodelens: